Experts say that you may actually be doing more harm than good

 By Nadine Halili | Photo by John Fornander/Unsplash

-As we welcome summer, we start thinking of different ways to cool down.
+As we’re often faced with the summer-like weather of the Philippines all year round (except maybe during monsoon or Christmas season), we always think of different ways to cool down.
 Prior to the community quarantines imposed, many flock to the beach or fly to countries with cooler climates.
-Since this isn’t possible these days amid the coronavirus pandemic, many have resorted to showering more often to keep cool.
+Since this isn’t possible these days amid COVID-19, many have resorted to showering often to keep cool.
 And with people staying at or working from home, you might wonder why you should shower if you’re not leaving the house anyway?